UAB football player accused of stabbing 2 teammates before game

 Estimated read time: 2-3 minutes

-BIRMINGHAM, Ala. — A University of Alabama at Birmingham football player stabbed two teammates Saturday morning hours before the team's game against the University of South Florida, the university said in a statement.
+BIRMINGHAM, Ala. — A University of Alabama at Birmingham football player is facing charges of attempted murder and assault, accused of stabbing two teammates hours before a UAB home game last weekend, court documents showed Monday.

+Daniel Mincey, a 20-year-old offensive lineman, is charged with attempted murder and assault, according to the court records filed in Jefferson County.
+Authorities wrote in charging documents that Mincey stabbed both men with a knife though available court documents did not describe what led up to the alleged assault before Saturday's game.

+The stabbing occurred on campus at the Football Operations Building, hours before UAB played the University of South Florida, officials said.

+"What's most important to us is the well-being of our student-athletes, of our players.
+We are going to make sure they have every opportunity this week to get the counseling services that they need," Mortensen said.

+The coach said players will have the opportunity to step away from practice if they need.

-The two wounded players were in stable condition, interim head coach Alex Mortensen said at the postgame news conference.
-He said the team decided to play to honor graduating seniors in the last home game of the season, though several players opted to sit it out due to the incident.
+The team decided to go ahead with the last home game of the season honoring graduating seniors, though several players opted to sit it out.

-The teammate suspected in the stabbing was in custody, the university said.
-The school did not release the names of the players involved.

-Daniel Mincey, an offensive lineman who transferred to UAB in May, was arrested and booked on charges of aggravated assault and attempted murder in the afternoon, according to Jefferson County Jail records.
-He was in custody in Birmingham and appeared to be the only UAB player who was arrested Saturday.

 The team's online roster lists Mincey as a 6-foot-4 redshirt freshman from Pompano Beach, Florida, who was previously at the University of Kentucky.